 In the coming years there will continue to be challenges and opportunities relating to how we manage and fund our transport network.
-The Council will work with central government and other partners to identify how priority transport infrastructure is maintained, how excellent transport and local government services are provided and how new infrastructure is delivered and paid for; in what is likely to be a competitive funding environment.
-The Council has a history of successfully securing significant external funding to invest in transport infrastructure and services.
-There will be a need to continue this excellent track record if the Council is to deliver the transport network that will support our ambitions.
+The Council will work with central government and other partners to identify how priority transport infrastructure is maintained, how excellent transport

-Currently, there is a net travel to work outflow of over 2,000 people per day from Sandbach, which is due in part to relatively limited employment opportunities in Sandbach.
+Currently, there is a net travel to work outflow of over 2,000 people from Sandbach, which is due in part to relatively limited employment opportunities in Sandbach.
 The primary destinations for commuters from Sandbach include Crewe, Middlewich, Knutsford, Holmes Chapel, and Congleton.
-(Census travel-to-work data).

 Increased levels of sustainable and active travel are crucial to improved accessibility, health and physical activity.
 As such, there is a need to invest and promote public and active travel infrastructure and services to increase their use.
-There are clear opportunities to improve the existing cycle provision such as the Wheelock Rail Trail, which is relatively flat, and green infrastructure such as Sandbach and Elworth Parks.
+There are clear opportunities to improve the existing cycle provision such as the Wheelock Rail Trail, which is relatively flat, and green infrastructure such as Sandbach and Elworth Park.
 Additional connections between existing cycle routes and key attractions/destinations could increase the uptake of cycling for both leisure and commuting, thereby creating a connected network.
-A Town Cycling Plan is currently being prepared for Sandbach and once finalised this will propose key improvements within the town.
-Suggested schemes from this will be considered for LTP funding in line with the appraisal framework.
+A Town Cycling Plan is currently being prepared for Sandbach and once finalised this will identify key improvements within the town.
+Suggested schemes will be considered for LTP funding in line with the appraisal framework.

 Several walking routes exist within Sandbach, including the Wheelock Rail Trail, Sandbach Bridges Trail and the Trent and Mersey Canal towpaths.
 Improvements on these routes in terms of accessibility and maintenance in particular on the Trent and Mersey Canal towpath and the A534 crossing on the Wheelock Rail Trail would encourage additional users to benefit from these routes.
-The Sandbach Footpaths Group has identified a number of opportunities to provide better connectivity of footpaths and public rights of way, creating better linkages across the town.
-An illustration of the type of networks that could be created is provided below.